zhongweijie95/klipper/docs/CONTRIBUTING.md

 Contributions to Klipper generally follow a high-level process:

-1. Consider starting a new topic on [Klipper Discourse](Contact.md) or update an existing topic there.
-An ongoing discussion on the forum can improve visibility to development work and may attract others interested in testing your work.
-2. When your code is ready for merging into the Klipper master branch and a [reviewer](#reviewers) indicates they are available to review your contribution, then create a
+1. When code is ready for widespread deployment, a submitter will create a
    [GitHub Pull Request](https://github.com/Klipper3d/klipper/pulls)
    with the change.
-3. The [reviewer](#reviewers) will then perform a [review](#what-to-expect-in-a-review) of the submission to look for defects and to check that the submission follows documented guidelines.
+2. When a [reviewer](#reviewers) is available to [review](#what-to-expect-in-a-review) the submission, they will mark the Pull Request with a "under review" label.
+The goal of the review is to look for defects and to check that the submission follows documented guidelines.
-4. After a successful review, a [maintainer](#reviewers) will commit the change to the Klipper master branch.
+3. After a successful review, the reviewer will mark the Pull Request with a "reviewed" label and a [maintainer](#reviewers) will commit the change to the Klipper master branch.

+When working on enhancements, consider starting (or contributing to) a topic on [Klipper Discourse](Contact.md).
+An ongoing discussion on the forum can improve visibility of development work and may attract others interested in testing new work.

 ## What to expect in a review